tldr-pages/tldr/pages/common/xprop.md

 # xprop

-> A tool for displaying window and font properties in an X server.
+> Display window and font properties in an X server.
 > More information: <https://manned.org/xprop>.

 - Display the name of the root window: